dannymendiola/sidekick/README.md

 ## 🦸 Holy plot points!

 **Sidekick** is a creative storyteller's trusty companion!
-Effortlessly map out the connections between characters, locations, themes, and moments.
+Map out the connections between characters, locations, and moments.

-ℹ️ This project was made for [SvelteHack 2024](https://hack.sveltesociety.dev/2024), which enters its submission review phase on Jan 10, 2025.
+ℹ️ This project is entered into [SvelteHack 2024](https://hack.sveltesociety.dev/2024), which starts its submission review phase on Jan 10, 2025.
 As per the rules, nothing will be merged to `main` (i.e. the deployment branch) during this phase.
 Development is ongoing, and updates to the deployment will resume once the review phase concludes.

 ## 🤔 Goal

-Sidekick aims to provide an intuitive way for writers to plan and **connect** important elements of their story.
+Sidekick aims to provide an intuitive way for writers to plan and connect important elements of their story.
 The goal is to facilitate the process of discovering connections and through-lines that serve your creative vision.

 ## 🌱 Project Status